awsdocs/aws-lambda-developer-guide/doc_source/samples-blank.md

 ## Instrumentation with the AWS X\-Ray<a name="samples-blank-instrumentation"></a>

 The sample function is configured for tracing with [AWS X\-Ray](https://console.aws.amazon.com/xray/home)\.
 With the tracing mode set to active, Lambda records timing information for a subset of invocations and sends it to X\-Ray\.
-X\-Ray processes the data to generate a *service map* that shows two nodes:
+X\-Ray processes the data to generate a *service map* that shows a client node and two service nodes:

 ![\[\]](http://docs.aws.amazon.com/lambda/latest/dg/images/blank-servicemap-basic.png)

-The first node \(`AWS::Lambda`\) represents the Lambda service, which validates the invocation request and sends it to the function\.
+The first service node \(`AWS::Lambda`\) represents the Lambda service, which validates the invocation request and sends it to the function\.
 The second node, `AWS::Lambda::Function`, represents the function itself\.

 To record additional detail, the sample function uses the X\-Ray SDK\.
 With minimal changes to the function code, the X\-Ray SDK records details about calls made with the AWS SDK to AWS services\.